sebwolf-de/fsi_tools/README.md

 3. Matplotlib 1.3.0
 4. Sphinx X.X.X

-Nicola: I have compiled source most of them.
 At the current stage, the standard packages coming with and Ubuntu distribution should be ok.
+Nicola: I have compiled the source for most of them.
 You are invited to contribute with the version numbers that work for you.

 ## How do I get set up? ##